Ready for your next lesson?

 Social media can bring in quite a bit of traffic.
 However, those people probably know next to nothing about your business.
 Your landing page may be the first impression they get.

-A lander stops being effective the moment you try to add an “about us” or “welcome newcomers” section.
+A landing page stops being effective the moment you try to add an “about us” or “welcome newcomers” section.

-Here’s one of our tweets linking to a lander for our WordPress SEO plugin:
+Here’s one of our tweets linking to a landing page for our WordPress SEO plugin:

 Why Create Several Targeted Landing Pages